-Law no. 17/2007 amended the Electricity Sector Act in order to adapt it to Directive 2003/54/EC.
-Among the most important amendments, Law no. 17/2007 replaced the regulated tariff system by a last resort tariff system.
-Last resort tariffs are only applicable to low-voltage electricity consumers whose contracted power is less than or equal to 10 kw.
-According to Royal Decree-Law no. 485/2009, the last resort tariff is set by the Spanish government taking into account the sum of the following components: (1) costs of the electricity production (which is revised every three months), (2) access tariffs and (3) costs of supply management.
+With the coming into force of the Last Resort Supply (Suministro de Último Recurso) on 1 July 2009 (Law 17/2007 that amended the Electricity Sector Act in order to adapt it to Directive 2003/54/EC), the regulated tariff system has been replaced by a last resort tariff system.
+Last resort tariffs (Tarifas de último recurso) are set by the Spanish government on an additive basis and can only be applied to low-voltage electricity consumers whose contracted power is less than or equal to 10 kW.
+According to Royal Decree no. 485/2009, the last resort tariff is set by the Spanish government taking into account the sum of the following components: (1) costs of the electricity production (which is revised every three months), (2) access tariffs and (3) costs of supply management.
+Last resort consumers can choose between being supplied at last resort tariffs or being supplied in the liberalised market.

 Electricity transmission and distribution activities will continue to be regulated since their particular characteristics impose severe limitations on the possibility of introducing competition.
 The new regulatory framework changed the manner in which electricity businesses receive payments in order to promote efficiency and quality of service.
 The regulations take into account the investment and operational costs related to transmission activities.
 Fixed remuneration for distribution is based on investment, and operational and maintenance costs.
-Currently, the economic regime for transporters and distributors is contained in Royal Decree no. 2017/1997, , as amended by Royal Decree no. 1432/2002, , in Royal Decree no. 222/2008, and in Royal Decree no. 485/2009.
+Currently, the economic regime for transporters and distributors is contained in Royal Decree no. 2017/1997 (as amended by Royal Decree no. 1432/2002, Royal Decree no. 222/2008, Royal Decree no. 485/2009, Royal Decree-Law no. 13/2012 and Royal Decree-Law 20/2012).

-In accordance with the provisions of Article 15 of Law no. 54/1997, as amended by Law no. 17/2007, the supply of energy is paid from tolls and prices applicable to consumers.
+In accordance with the provisions of Article 15 of Law no. 54/1997, as amended by Law no. 17/2007, the supply of energy is paid from tolls and prices applicable to consumers; from 1 January 2011, all facilities are obliged to pay tolls for the energy they generate (Royal Decree-Law no. 14/2010).

-Access tariffs, are set by the Minister of Industry, Tourism and Trade based on the costs of regulated activities, including transmission and distribution costs, special regime premiums, other permanent costs and diversification and security of supply costs.
-Access tariffs are uniform throughout the entire country although regional extra costs could be added if approved by Ministry of Industry.
-These tariffs should be enough to cover all regulated costs but some deficit is permitted until 2013, as amended by Royal Decree-Law 6/2009.
+Access tariffs, are set by the Minister of Industry, Energy and Tourism based on the costs of regulated activities, including transmission and distribution costs, special regime premiums, other permanent costs and diversification and security of supply costs.
+Access tariffs are uniform throughout the entire country although regional extra costs if approved, have to be added to tariffs by the Ministry of Industry (Royal Decree-Law 20/2012).
+The access tariffs should be enough to cover all regulated costs but some deficit is permitted until 2013 (Royal Decree-Law no. 6/2009 and Royal Decree-Law no. 14/2010).

 On the other hand, on 1 July 2009 the regulated system of electricity tariffs was extinguished.
-So, distributors have ceased to supply electricity since then, becoming merely network operators.
+Since then, distributors have ceased to supply electricity, becoming merely network operators.
 Accordingly, from that date, all consumers have been in the liberalised market.
-However, Royal Decree no. 485/2009, , provides that the low voltage final consumers who hired 10 kW or less are eligible for the tariff of last resort, which applies a regulated price to that supply.
+However, Royal Decree no. 485/2009, provides that the low voltage final consumers who hired 10 kW or less are eligible for the tariff of last resort, which applies a regulated price to that supply.
 This tariff will be applied by the designated suppliers of last resort, among which is EDP/HC Naturgas Comercialización Último Recurso, S.A.